Njabulo777/BA/Conjoint2.md

     ## 13 Individual 8  Mango   Pint            No low fat Organic      11.1        5
     ## 14 Individual 9  Vanilla Pint            No low fat Organic       6.47       5

+## Predicted Market share

+The number of respondents who rated a particular product profile highest as a proportion of all respondents is used as an estimate of the market share of the profile.
+The assumption is that only those profiles will be produced in that market.
+The market share percentage column below shows the estimates.

 ``` r
 market_share <- most_preferred_by_respondent[-1] %>%
   group_by(Flavor, Packaging, Light, Organic) %>%